 This approach works a little differently than the previous one, since it doesn’t involve you making extra payments on your loans.
 Instead, you could put your loans on an income-driven repayment plan, which would adjust your payments according to your income.

-When making this calculation, the government looks at your tax returns and your Adjusted Gross Income (AGI).
+When making this calculation, the government looks at your tax returns and your adjusted gross income (AGI).
 But if you’re living abroad, you can take advantage of the Foreign Earned Income Exclusion, which as Yen notes above, could exclude much of your income from taxes (as long as you meet eligibility requirements).
 Because of this tax perk, your AGI could be $0.

-This strategy really only works for expats who plan to live and work out of the country for two decades or more.
+This strategy only works for expats who plan to live and work out of the country for two decades or more.
 If you return to the U.S., you’ll be facing a larger balance than when you started.
 It also only applies to federal student loans — private loans aren’t eligible.

-Also be aware that there’s no guarantee that income-driven repayment plans won’t change or be eliminated in the future.
+Also, be aware that there’s no guarantee that income-driven repayment plans won’t change or be eliminated in the future.
 So while this option is somewhat risky and probably not that common, it’s worth knowing about for anyone looking to live abroad long-term.

 So it could be time to come up with creative solutions for getting rid of your student loans.
-Moving to a state with a lower cost of living or no income tax, for instance, could be the game changer you need to take back control of your finances.
+Moving to a state with a lower cost of living or no income tax, for instance, could be the game-changer you need to take back control of your finances.

 Or you might take a page out of these borrowers’ books and start a side hustle to make extra payments on your student loans.
-One home baker, for example, earns over $1,000 per month with her fidget spinner cookies, for instance, and a PR professional teaches group fitness classes on the side to pay off his debt.
+One home baker, for example, earns over $1,000 per month with her fidget spinner cookies, and a PR professional teaches group fitness classes on the side to pay off his debt.

-Interested in refinancing student loans?Here are the top 6 lenders of 2019!
+Interested in refinancing student loans?Here are the top 9 lenders of 2022!

 |Lender||Variable APR||Eligible Degrees|